certitrade/checkout-demo-shop/README.md

-# checkout-demo-shop
+# PayFunc Checkout Example
-Simple demo webshop for the PayFunc Checkout.
+Simple example webshop for the PayFunc Checkout.